ShipStream/middleware/README.md

 If you need to support callbacks and webhooks from systems not in your local development environment you need your url to be publicly accessible.
 One easy and free way to accomplish this is to use [ngrok](https://ngrok.com) or [localhost.run](https://localhost.run) which are simple tunneling services.
-The ngrok service uses it's own command line interface and is more robust, while localhost.run only requires the common `ssh` command.
+The ngrok service uses its own command line interface and is more robust, while localhost.run only requires the common `ssh` command.

 ```